andrew-dsi/andrew-dsi.github.io/_posts/2022-01-19-enhancing-targeting-accuracy.md

 ### Context <a name="overview-context"></a>

-Our client, a grocery retailer, hired a market research consultancy to append market level customer loyalty information to the database.
-However, only around 50% of the client's customer base could be tagged, thus the other half did not have this information present.

-The overall aim of this work is to accurately predict the *loyalty score* for those customers who could not be tagged, enabling our client a clear understanding of true customer loyalty, regardless of total spend volume - and allowing for more accurate and relevant customer tracking, targeting, and comms.

-To achieve this, we looked to build out a predictive model that will find relationships between customer metrics and *loyalty score* for those customers who were tagged, and use this to predict the loyalty score metric for those who were not.
+Our client, a grocery retailer, sent out mailers in a marketing campaign for their new *delivery club*.
+This cost customers $100 per year for membership, and offered free grocery deliveries, rather than the normal cost of $10 per delivery.

+For this, they sent mailers to their entire customer base (apart from a control group) but this proved expensive.
+For the next batch of communications they would like to save costs by *only* mailing customers that were likely to sign up.

+Based upon the results of the last campaign and the customer data available, we will look to understand the *probability* of customers signing up for the *delivery club*.
+This would allow the client to mail a more targeted selection of customers, lowering costs, and improving ROI.

+Let's use Machine Learning to take on this task!
 <br>
 <br>
 ### Actions <a name="overview-actions"></a>

-We firstly needed to compile the necessary data from tables in the database, gathering key customer metrics that may help predict *loyalty score*, appending on the dependent variable, and separating out those who did and did not have this dependent variable present.
+We firstly needed to compile the necessary data from tables in the database, gathering key customer metrics that may help predict *delivery club* membership, appending on the dependent variable, and separating out those who did and did not have this dependent variable present.

-As we are predicting a numeric output, we tested three regression modelling approaches, namely:
+As we are predicting a binary output, we tested three classification modelling approaches, namely:

-* Linear Regression
+* Logistic Regression
 * Decision Tree
 * Random Forest
 <br>